13 ideas for small bedroom layouts – how to achieve a stylish look while maximising floor space

 What is the best design for a small room?

-‘Think about a lighter, cohesive colour scheme to create a greater feeling of space,’ says Ann Marie Cousins, Founder of AMC Designs.
+‘Think about a lighter, cohesive colour scheme to create a greater feeling of space,’ says Ann Marie Cousins, founder of AMC Design.
 ‘For example, for your larger piece of furniture or your headboard, choose a colour or material that is a similar tone to your wall colour, with colourful accents added through cushions, lamps and accessories.
 This adds colour without detracting from the airy and soft feel of the room.’

 Alison Davidson has been working as an interiors and lifestyle journalist for over 30 years.
 She has been Homes and Gardens Editor of Woman & Home magazine and Interiors Editor of House Beautiful magazine, she has also freelanced and worked for most of the interiors magazines at one time or another.
 She is currently embracing the move to digital using the same knowledge and expertise to produce high quality features.